Report: Mother admits to killing son, abandoning baby while on drugs

 Aliyah Jack, 25, was interviewed by a KPLC reporter as she was being processed into jail.
 Jack told the reporter that she left her baby on the interstate and killed her son while she was under the influence of drugs.

 On July 9, deputies found the body of the four-year-old floating in a lake behind a welcome center in Vinton.
 A trucker spotted a baby crawling in a ditch off of I-10 nearby.
-Jack was arrested in Mississippi for failing to report a missing child before her charges were upgraded.
+Jack was arrested in Mississippi for failing to report a missing child before her charges were upgraded to second-degree murder, two counts of failure to report a missing child and cruelty of a juvenile.

 Trending News